nathanalloyd/slime-attack/ReadMe.txt

 Create a list - See line 44 of Game.cs.

+Visual representation of data - See Game.cs for details.
+Health bars visually allow users to easily track player and enemy health.

 Calculate and display data based on external factors - see Game.cs for details.
 Both player health and enemy health are re-calculated based on player choices.
 These values are then displayed each turn that either ATTACK or ITEM is selected.